Identifying Hardwood Defects Part One

 Common Timber Defects

-A bark distortion is the most common defect visible in a standing tree..
-Bark distortions can be the result of mechanical wounds, holes, ingrown bark, bird peck and overgrown knots.
+A bark distortion is the most common defect visible in a standing tree.
+Identifying hardwood defects, such as bark distortions, can be the result of mechanical wounds, holes, ingrown bark, bird peck, and overgrown knots.

 Identifying Hardwood Defects Part One